 Introduction

 The goal of this demonstration is to discover and understand every aspect of redpesk by following a project from the creation to its deployment.
 Starting from a wired wind sensor, we will store and access its data in a database.
-Every crucial points will be highlighted and explained.
+Each important point will be highlighted and explained.

 How to follow the demo

-In this demonstration several methods are used, you will see at the beginning of every parts if they are skippable or not.
-If you follow the demo with the aim of discovering and understanding redpesk, it is advised to not skip parts.
+In this demonstration several methods are used, you will see at the beginning of each part if they are skippable or not.
+If you follow the demo with the aim of discovering and understanding redpesk, it is advised not to skip parts.

 Presentation